NVlabs/conv-tt-lstm/code/README.md

 --clipping-threshold 3 \ # threshold value for gradient clipping
 ```

-## Add the module for Perceptual Similary
+## Add the module for Perceptual Similarity
 1) In the code/ directory,
     git clone https://github.com/richzhang/PerceptualSimilarity.git -b 1.0